Looking to buy a property in Barcelona in 2023? Here's what you need to know

 The best Spanish mortgage should match your financial situation and ease your property-buying experience.
 Bankinter, Sabadell, Santander, Unicaja, Cajasur, and BBVA are among the banks offering mortgages to foreigners.

 Homevest is a digital service designed to speed up the mortgage application process directly from abroad.
+By choosing Homevest, you'll benefit from priority service from the banks, ensuring you secure your mortgage in time for the property signing.

 Depending on your preferences, you can request offers immediately after uploading the necessary documents to the account you create for free on the platform.